edgarcltop/if_app/README.md

-# this is a presentation on Contributing to React
+# This is a presentation on Contributing to React

 Notes on contributing to react.
 See the presentation live at <https://sw-yx.github.io/react-contributing/#/> or with server sync at <http://react-contribute.surge.sh>